q66217910/My-Humiliated-story/microservice/spring-cloud/Hystrix.md

                    //判断是否是NOT_STARTED,是的话更新为OBSERVABLE_CHAIN_CREATED，并开始创建调用链
                    if (!commandState.compareAndSet(CommandState.NOT_STARTED, CommandState.OBSERVABLE_CHAIN_CREATED)) {
                        IllegalStateException ex = new IllegalStateException("This instance can only be executed once.
 Please instantiate a new instance.");
-                       //TODO make a new error type for this throw new HystrixRuntimeException(FailureType.BAD_REQUEST_EXCEPTION, _cmd.getClass(), getLogMessagePrefix() + " command executed multiple times - this is not permitted.", ex, null);
+                       throw new HystrixRuntimeException(FailureType.BAD_REQUEST_EXCEPTION, _cmd.getClass(), getLogMessagePrefix() + " command executed multiple times - this is not permitted.", ex, null);
                    }